 Your identity server is just a standard ASP.NET Core application including the IdentityServer middleware.
-Read the official Microsoft documentation on publishing and deployment first.
+Read the official Microsoft documentation on publishing and deployment first (and especially the section about load balancers and proxies).

 Typically you will design your IdentityServer deployment for high availability: